snpsuen/BGP_Anycast_Cilium_SLB/README.md

 * [configure/frrdaemons](configure/frrdaemons)
 * [configure/vtysh.conf](configure/vtysh.conf)

-In particular, it is important to set the following bgp features as per [frrtor.conf](configure/frrtor.conf), which are pivotal to the adoption of ECMP routes.
+In particular, it is important to turn on the following bgp features as per [frrtor.conf](configure/frrtor.conf), which are pivotal to the adoption of ECMP routes.
 ```
 bgp bestpath as-path multipath-relax
 ...